Intended Audience: Software developers with a novice-level understanding of Forth.

 glossaries.
 RetroForth authors can create glossaries for any application,

 including their own.
-A standard installation of Retro contains retro-document
+A standard installation of Retro contains retro-document,

 a tool that generates glossaries from arbitrary source files.

-Given a hello.forth
+Given a hello.forth file:

 'Hello,_world! s:put nl

-We can generate the following glossary via retro-document hello.forth
+We can generate the following glossary via retro-document hello.forth:

 nl